sstigler/SubRipForCocoa/README.md

 SubRip
 ======

-A parser for .srt files writing in Objective-C.
+An Objective-C parser for .srt files.

 Usage
 -----